samkamin/codenow/README.md

 The github repo you're in now has, in addition to this `README` file, three files: `index.html`, `index.css`, and `index.js`.
-It contains code for both of the above features, and also an intermediate feature, a simpler form of 2.
+It contains code for both of the above features, and also an intermediate feature, a simpler form of (2).
 I'm going to explain each.
+(You can copy these files, or clone this entire repo in Cloud9, so you can run this stuff, but probably you'll just want to copy the new parts and add them into your pages.
+Anyway, the point is that you have access to those files.)

-We'll mostly be looking at the JavaScript file `index.js`, so first let's go through the HTML and CSS files; they don't contain anything you haven't seen, so this will be quick.
+We'll mostly be looking at the JavaScript file `index.js`, but first let's go through the HTML and CSS files; they don't contain anything you haven't seen, so this will be quick.

 ## Setup - HTML and CSS